 Escrow deferred income recognises the deferral of income put into escrow.
 The deferred income is only recognised when expenditure is incurred in the future to offset the operating cost or depreciation on the capital item.

-The bank loans, excluding amortising gilt lock payments are as follows:
+The bank loans maturities are as follows: